Constantinople: City of the World's Desire, 1453–1924: Reception

 John Ash of The Washington Post stated that Mansel wrote an "engaging and richly detailed account".

-Lee stated that stated that the "more positive aspects of Ottoman history[...]are especially enlightening to the reader".
+Lee stated that the "more positive aspects of Ottoman history[...]are especially enlightening to the reader".
 Lee praised how the "information flows naturally" and concluded that it was an "outstanding book".

 Dalrymple described it as "an impeccably researched masterpiece of exquisite historical writing, without question one of the finest books ever written by an Englishman on the Turks."